Sensitivity of spectral lines to granulation: The Sun

-At the same time, the sensitivities of line center of gravity displacements ($\sigma \lambda_\mathrm{cog}/<\lambda_\mathrm{cog}>$) show only a weak response to granulation variations.
+At the same time, the sensitivities of line center-of-gravity displacements ($\sigma (\lambda_\mathrm{cog})/<\lambda_\mathrm{cog}>$) show only a weaker response to granulation variations.
 In order to explain this, we turn to the differences between vertical velocities in granules and intergranules and how they vary with height.
 When the line is strong, it forms in higher layers with smaller velocity contrast between granules and intergranules.
 Hence the line does not get shifted significantly.
-When the line is weak, it forms in deeper layers where the velocity contrasts are higher and hence should get significantly shifted.
-However, as discussed before, the granular line profile is much stronger than the intergranular line profile and determines the wavelength center of gravity.
+When the line is weak, it forms in deeper layers where the velocity contrasts are higher and hence the line should get significantly shifted.
+However, as discussed before, the granular line profile is much stronger than the intergranular line profile and determines the center-of-gravity wavelength.
 The strong asymmetry between the granular and intergranular profiles compensates for the stronger velocity shift.
-Therefore, the sensitivity of the line center of gravity displacements to granulation becomes less pronounced as the line gets weaker.
+This effect is stronger than shown in \fref{fig:fixedelowI}, because the difference in continuum intensity between granules and intergranules gives added weight to the granular profiles.
+Therefore, the sensitivity of the line center-of-gravity displacements to granulation becomes less pronounced as the line gets weaker.